NL33/electron-git/z-next.md

 # through navigator, open any app.
 - this can probably replace the need to have set apps in the navigator that are saved there.
 This accomplishes basically the same thing.
 Could do that too, would just be:
         -right click to save app to navigator. that app name gets saved in local storage, along with icon. when open navigator, create array based on local storage. then load the apps, and check if match in local storage--if match, then remove from the array to show. any remaining app names in array get shown in the navigator. click on those names, and call macFocusAppName, which just requires the app name.

+- note: for icon when doing the below, can just get it from the icon folder (ie, call for the app, and then check icon folder in case there is an item there with the same name as the app).
+Better than running get icon function
 - replicate spotlight search functionality.
 How?
 - get the names of the directories in the applications folders (/Applications).
 If not sure, see how I would do it in project window if focusing on applications directory.
 - those names are the names of the apps